oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 pass in proto tcp from any to any port = 6787
 ```

-In order to later on create ips packages with these I would recommend to just directly create all the files in the preferred proto directory.
+In order to later on create ips packages with these files I would recommend to just directly create all the files in the preferred proto directory.

 It pretty much doesn't matter where you will store the files later on as long as you will pass on the right path to the according SMF profile in the next step.